-It can be commonplace for employers to ask employees to waive ADEA rights or claims when giving the employee an exit incentive.
-The ADEA and OWBPA set forth specific requirements for this to occur.
-The ADEA waiver must:
+The ADEA prohibits terminations based on age.
+In most cases, forced retirement due to age is also prohibited.
+It can be commonplace for employers to ask employees to waive ADEA rights or claims at separation from employment in exchange for money or some other benefit.
+The ADEA sets forth specific requirements for this to occur.
+To waive claims under the ADEA, the waiver must:

 - Be in exchange for consideration beyond what the employee is currently entitled to;

-- Advise the employee to consult an attorney prior to signing;
+- Advise the employee to consult an employment lawyer prior to signing;

-- Provide the employee at least three calendar weeks to consider the agreement and one calendar week to revoke the agreement after signing; and
+- Provide the employee at least 21 days to consider the agreement and 7 days to revoke the agreement after signing; and

 Who Must Follow the ADEA?